-The Breguet Classique Tourbillon Extra-Plat Automatique 5367 seems to combine all the things we love about Breguet timepieces — such as the iconic Breguet numerals, a tourbillon, and an off-centered dial — with a heaping of new features for the Grande Complications collection.
+Released at Baselworld, the Breguet Classique Tourbillon Extra-Plat Automatique 5367 combines all the things we love about Breguet timepieces — such as the iconic Breguet numerals, a tourbillon, and an off-centered dial — with a heaping of new features for the Grande Complications collection.
 Technically, the Classique Tourbillon Extra-Plat has been in Breguet’s catalog since 2013, but this time around, a grand feu enamel dial is added and the power reserve indicator removed to create an increasingly austere dial layout.

 The tourbillon that encompasses both four and five o’clock has a hand-beveled tourbillon bar topped by a spinel that stabilizes the extra-thin mechanism.
 The case comes in either 18k rose gold or platinum with a fluted caseband and exhibition caseback so you can see the hand-engraved bridges, barrel, and oscillating weight.
-It’s a surprisingly thin timepiece at a sylphlike 7.45 mm thanks to the self-winding caliber 581 that is only 3 mm thick.
+It’s a surprisingly thin timepiece, coming in at a sylphlike 7.45 mm, thanks to the self-winding caliber 581 that is only 3 mm thick.
 The movement provides an 80-hour power reserve with a 4 Hz rate.